-In a cloture vote, the Senate ends debate on warrantless surveillance of U.S. citizens
+In a close vote, the Senate ends debate on warrantless surveillance of U.S. citizens

 Curve, the fintech that connects all your cards to a single card and app, gets full consumer launch

 On Tuesday, the Senate undertook a cloture vote to end debate on a bill that would renew a controversial legal loophole that provides U.S. intelligence agencies with a means for the warrantless surveillance of American citizens.
-With 60 for and 38 against, the Senate voted in favor of cloture, a considerably blow to privacy advocates who have long pushed for reform.
+With 60 for and 38 against, the Senate voted in favor of cloture, a considerable blow to privacy advocates who have long pushed for reform.

 A two-thirds majority cloture vote of 60 is necessary to end a Senate filibuster.
 The vote ran for over an hour, slowing down considerably as the final votes trickled in and eventually slowing to a halt at 58-38.

-The bill in question is known as S.139 or the FISA Amendments Reauthorization Act of 2017, a six-year reauthorization of Section 702.
+The bill in question is known as S. 139 or the FISA Amendments Reauthorization Act of 2017, a six-year reauthorization of Section 702.
 The bill, which renews an NSA surveillance program, cleared the House with little resistance last week in a 256-164 vote before making its way in front of the Senate.
 Following the House vote, Senators Rand Paul and Ron Wyden vowed to filibuster the Section 702 bill when it reached their chamber.

 Leading into the vote, Wyden and Paul co-authored a letter rejecting the FISA bill as an “end-run on the Constitution.”